Life Insurance and IRC Codes 7702 and 7702A Updates

 For years, premium paid into life insurance contracts have been constrained due to the high interest rate assumptions used in IRC 7702 and 7702A.
 Given that rates were explicitly stated in the original versions of IRC 7702 and 7702A (6% or 4%), has made life difficult for life insurance companies with respect to monitoring and managing premiums paid into life insurance policies.
 With this recent update to the interest rates used in IRC 7702 and 7702A, interest rates will be more responsive to market interest rates, similar to how life insurance valuation interest rates are determined.
 So, as time marches on, the interest rate assumptions used to determine IRC 7702 and 7702A will be in line with market interest rates.
 This will add to the dynamic that IRC 7702 and 7702A have been lacking since inception.

 At Insurance Technologies, we have been working with our life insurance clientele to implement these changes.
-While the change in IRC 7702 and IRC 7702A interest rate determination was unanticipated, Insurance Technologies has been able to quickly respond to client request to implement the new rates into the ForeSight® Sales illustration solution.
+While the change in IRC 7702 and IRC 7702A interest rate determination was unanticipated, Insurance Technologies has been able to quickly respond to client requests to implement the new rates into the ForeSight® Sales illustration solution.

 William “Bill” Aquayo